liq19ch/pwValidator/README.md

 * SequenceValidation validates if the input has repeated continuously,=.

 >`getErrorMsg()` will return `input is repeated with sequence.`

+Validations can be added in the list of `Validator` class.
+Use 'Validator` to validate input.

 ## Test Cases